Results

 Knowledge Hub

 … Tiwi Islanders wanted to use traditional fire practices and create benefits for the Community.
-But starting carbon projects can be expensive and risky. … Tiwi Fire and Carbon Project In North Queensland, there wasn’t a clear way to measure the environmental …
+But starting carbon projects can be expensive and risky. … Tiwi Fire and Carbon Project In North Queensland, there wasn’t a clear way to measure the environmental health of savanna land, so it was hard to prove the benefits of Traditional Owner management.
+Country: Tiwi Project Partners: INPEX … The Tiwi Fire and Carbon Project was registered in 2016 to support the return of cultural fire practice and earn carbon credits. …

 • Projects